microprofile/wpsite/README.md

 ### Case 1: You plan to write and host your post on the MicroProfile.io site, i.e. blog post is NOT a redirect to another existing blog URL

+1. Contributors are welcomed to make the best usage of drafting or droping the content directly in the MP Content folder:  https://drive.google.com/drive/folders/1yonVuzmgpH_Mr3WgoqQEYywoJJjOmKBD
+Doing so will ensure that copy/edit review is possible & happens in a 360 form directly via "Sugestive Mode" showing improvements Contributors approve before she/he imports to WordPress.
+_If you choose to use the drive, go to step 8 instead of 2 first._

-1. Log in to the WordPress [console](https://microprofile.wpengine.com/wp-admin/) and enter your WordPress credentials (these were in an email you received when you were added to MicroProfile.io as a "contributor")
+2. Confirm you can _Log in_ to the WordPress [console](https://microprofile.wpengine.com/wp-admin/) and enter your WordPress credentials (these were in an email you received when you were added to MicroProfile.io as a "contributor")

-2. On the left margin of the console, click on "Posts->Add New"
+3. On the left margin of the console, click on "Posts->Add New"

-3. Write your new blog using the WordPress user interface

 4. Choose a category and enter tags on the right side of the screen in the “tags” box.
 (These are keywords related to the topic of your post).